learning-zone/spring-boot-basics/notes/miscellaneous.md

 5. **Around advice**: Around advice can perform custom behavior before and after the method invocation.
 This type of advice is used where we need frequent access to a method or database like- caching.

-Example:
+Example: Types of Advices
 ```
 /**
-* Program to show types of Advices
+* AOP program to illustrate types of Advices
 *
 *//
 @Aspect